Hurricane Florence's path: Track the storm here

 Where is the hurricane now?

-Florence was centered approximately 575 miles south-southeast of Bermuda and around 1,230 miles east-southeast of Cape Fear, North Carolina, as of 12 p.m.
+Florence is approximately 410 miles south of Bermuda and 975 miles east-southeast of Cape Fear, North Carolina, as of 5 a.m.
 ET, according to the NHC.

-The center says the storm is moving west at 13 miles per hour, and has maximum sustained winds near 130 miles per hour.
+The center says the storm is moving west-northwest at 15 miles per hour, and has maximum sustained winds of about 140 miles per hour.

-Florence's center will move between Bermuda and the Bahamas Tuesday and Wednesday and approach the coast of South Carolina or North Carolina on Thursday, according to the center.
+"On the forecast track, the center of Florence will move over the southwestern Atlantic Ocean between Bermuda and the Bahamas Tuesday and Wednesday, and approach the coast of South Carolina or North Carolina on Thursday," the center said.

-The NHC issued a warning Monday morning, explaining when powerful gusts may approach.

-“The earliest reasonable time that tropical-storm-force winds will reach the coast of the Carolinas is Wednesday night, but the most likely time is Thursday morning,” the center shared.

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?